 Motorcycle drivers are only allowed to carry a passenger if their bike was designed to carry two people – meaning it has a permanent additional seat.
 The motorcyclist can attach another seat to the motorcycle, as long as its position will not interfere with the operation or view of the motorcycle.

-5. Lane Passing
+Lane Passing & Lane Splitting

 Florida Statutes Section 316.081 prohibits motorcycle drivers to pass other motor vehicles in the same lane.
 The same applies to lane splitting – which is when a motorcyclist rides his or her bike between traffic lanes.